ogarich89/iso/README.md

 Powered by [ogarich89](https://github.com/ogarich89)

 > #### Warning
-> For a comfortable development you will need the knowledge of React, Recoil and Koa.
+> For a comfortable development you will need the knowledge of React, Recoil and Fastify.

 ### Tech